notochord/playback/README.md

 - `npm test` - run the test suite, print nothing if all tests pass
 - `npm run build` - compile the grammar and bundle the files into `dist/playback.js`.
-Also bundle the tests an run them
+Also bundle the tests and run them
 - `npm run build-watch` - rebuild (and rerun tests) every time you change a file

 ## Credits